SamFleming/Symfony2-SimpleDeployScripts/README.md

 ### Capifony
 I found Capifony to be interesting, but rather opaque (not a lot of docs and even after I got it all working, was still not quite sure how to use it).
-I also don't know Ruby and the thought of having to dig through yet-another-language to be able to follow along didn't appeal greatly (I found Ruby a royal pain to install properly).
+I also don't know Ruby and the thought of having to dig through yet-another-language to be able to follow along didn't appeal greatly (plus I found Ruby a royal pain to install properly).

 + http://capifony.org/